mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Imperium.
-Collace supports Imperial expansion into District 268 and hopes to become the subsector capital while Trexalon is doing everything it can to hamper Imperial advancement and delay or even prevent the region’s incorporation into the Imperium.
+Collace supports Imperial expansion into District 268 and hopes to become the subsector capital while Trexalon is doing everything it can to hamper Imperial advancement and delay or even prevent the region's incorporation into the Imperium.
 Since both Collace and Trexalon ships come to trade at the port, clashes of interests have occurred from time to time on Pavabid.
 However, in recent months things have taken a turn for the worse.